SQL Advanced Notebook

 - Index columns used in WHERE, JOIN ON, and ORDER BY.

-- A composite index (a, b) helps queries that filter on a alone or a AND b, but not b alone.
+- A composite index (a, b) helps queries that filter on a alone or on a AND b, but not on b alone.

-- Too many indexes slow down writes — only add what you actually use.
+- Too many indexes slow down writes — only add the ones you actually use.